ilanprais/Snake-Game/README.md

 ## Game Flow
-the game is played using the up, down, right, and left arrow keys. simply contry the snake's direction using these keys and play along
+the game is played using the up, down, right, and left arrow keys.

+simply control the snake's direction using these keys and play along